21 Functional Medicine Tips To Prevent Cold Sores Once And For All

 T-regulatory cells are immune-system-regulating powerhouses and you can pump them up by sipping on jasmine green tea and shaking cinnamon into your smoothie.
 Doing so will decrease the time it takes to heal a cold sore.

 4. Increase your L-lysine

 This amino acid is a proverbial atomic bomb against viruses.
 Try taking 1,000 milligrams of lysine two to three times a day and eat lots of L-lysine-rich foods like wild-caught fish and organic poultry.

 5. Decrease your L-arginine

-While you are upping the L-lysine, suppress another amino acid, L-arginine, which the herpes simplex virus specifically requires for replication.
-The best way to do this is to avoid L-arginine-rich foods, especially during cold sore season, like beer, chocolate, cola, chicken soup, grains, nuts, and seeds.
+While you are upping the L-lysine, suppress another amino acid;, L-arginine, which the herpes simplex virus specifically requires for replication.
+The best way to reduce the infection period of a cold sore is to avoid L-arginine-rich foods–especially during cold sore season–like beer, chocolate, cola, chicken soup, grains, nuts, and seeds.